 Bill Plympton came to fame in the 1970s with his satirically absurd cartoons, which appeared in high-profile magazines such as National Lampoon, The New York Times, Penthouse, Rolling Stone, Screw, Vanity Fair, The Village Voice and Vogue.
 In the late 1970s, Plympton turned to making animated shorts, which became distinctive for their wildly surreal visuals.
 He has made some 40 odd animated shorts since, being nominated for a Best Animated Short Film Academy Award for both Your Face (1987) and Guard Dog (2004).

-Plympton has also made eight feature-length animated films with The Tune (1992), I Married a Strange Person (1997), Mutant Aliens (2004), Hair High (2004), Idiot and Angels (2011), Hitler’s Folly (2016) and Revengeance (2016) plus the H is for Head Games segment of ABCs of Death 2 (2014) and the On Eating and Drinking segment of Kahlil Gibran’s The Prophet (2014), as well as three live-action films with J. Lyle (1994), Guns on the Clackamas: A Documentary (1995) and Walt Curtis: The Peckerneck Poet (1997), the latter two being mockumentaries.
+Plympton has also made eight feature-length animated films with The Tune (1992), I Married a Strange Person (1997), Mutant Aliens (2004), Hair High (2004), Idiot and Angels (2011), Hitler’s Folly (2016) and Revengeance (2016) plus the H is for Head Games segment of ABCs of Death 2 (2014), the On Eating and Drinking segment of Kahlil Gibran’s The Prophet (2014) and the A True Story segment of The One-Minute Memoir (2020), as well as three live-action films with J. Lyle (1994), Guns on the Clackamas: A Documentary (1995) and Walt Curtis: The Peckerneck Poet (1997), the latter two being mockumentaries.
 The Tune gained distinction for being the first full-length animated film where the director drew every single frame himself.

 Plympton has never exactly been a commercial film director or a multiplex success.
 His films tend to have a cult following around arthouses and festivals.
 Cheatin’ represents the first occasion where he raised $100,000 worth of funding to make the film via a Kickstarter campaign.